-Similar to its Windows counterpart, earlier you could access this option via the chrome flag.
-But then this feature quietly moved over to the Standard Protection section.
-This might again arise some confusion among the end-users as to the actual location of this feature.
+Similar to its Windows counterpart, earlier, you could access this option via the chrome flag.
+But then, this feature quietly moved over to the Standard Protection section.
+Again, this might raise some confusion among the end-users regarding the location of this feature.

 Bottom Line: Chrome Passwords Compromised

-So with this, we conclude the guide on how to stop the Chrome breached passwords pop up on your computer as well as on Android devices.
-This is an option to manually check the password breach in chrome for iOS and iPadOS under the Password settings page, however, it won’t alert or bug you as it does in android or computer.
+So with this, we conclude the guide on how to stop the Chrome breached passwords from popping up on your computer and Android devices.
+This is an option to manually check the password breach in Chrome for iOS and iPadOS under the Password settings page.
+However, it won’t alert or bug you as it does on Android or computers.

-While it is indeed a useful security addition to our Google Account, at the same time, it might not check-mark the requirements for a few users.
+While it is indeed a helpful security addition to our Google Account, at the same time, it might not checkmark the requirements for a few users.